 Protecting against validity threats starts before you even begin A/B testing.
-The instrument effect, Peep Laja of ConversionXL says, is what poisons most test results:
+The instrument effect, Peep Laja of CXL says, is what poisons most test results:

 This is the most common issue.
 It’s when something happens with the testing tools (or instruments) that cause flawed data in the test.
 It’s often due to wrong code implementation on the website, and will skew all of the results.

 That’s why, when setting up a test, it’s important to make sure your tools are configured correctly and working the way they should.
 If they’re not, these common issues can arise: